 The primary sample consists of the more than 300,000 individuals supervised by the Washington State Department of Corrections (DOC) at some point over the last three decades.
-DOC supervises all individuals sentenced to incarceration or probation.
-This population includes the vast majority of felony offenders, as well as many individuals with a serious misdemeanor offense.10
+The DOC supervises all individuals sentenced to incarceration or probation.
+This population includes the vast majority of felony offenders as well as many individuals with a serious misdemeanor offense.

 I link DOC offenders to quarterly earnings data from the state's unemployment insurance system.
-The records were linked based on Social Security numbers collected and verified by DOC, which lead to a high match rate.
-91% of offenders appear in earnings data at least once; the remaining 9% appear to be missing due to a lack of work, as opposed to poor quality identifiers.
-The earnings data details pay by employer for each quarter from 1988 through 2016Q2 and includes information on the industry and county of the job.
-All earnings data is winsorized at the 95th percentile within quarter and inflated to 2016 dollars using the CPI-U West.11
+The records were linked on the basis of Social Security numbers collected and verified by the DOC, which lead to a high match rate.
+Ninety-one percent of offenders appear in earnings data at least once; the remaining 9% appear to be missing because of a lack of work, as opposed to poor-quality identifiers.
+The earnings data detail pay by employer for each quarter from 1988 through 2016Q2 and includes information on the industry and county of the job.
+All earnings data are winsorized at the 95th percentile within quarter and inflated to 2016 dollars using the consumer price index for all urban consumers (West region).

 I also link the sample to information on arrests and criminal charges in order to identify first felony and misdemeanor convictions and to date offenses that lead to incarceration and probation spells.
 Arrest data come from a statewide database maintained for conducting criminal background checks.
 The database contains detailed records on arrests from the 1970s to the present for all offenses that lead to the recording of fingerprints.
-Fingerprints are almost universally taken for felony arrests but are often omitted for misdemeanor or traffic offenses.12
+Fingerprints are almost universally taken for felony arrests but are often omitted for misdemeanor or traffic offenses.